rmgeguera/academic-kickstart/README.md

 ### Initial Setup

-1. Open `_default/config`, `/params`:
+1. Open `xling-demo/config/_default/config`, `/params`:

 in `_default/config`:
 - change title of site to your name
+- change baseURL to either your github ([username].github.io) or your UMass site

 in `_default/params`:
 - change description of site
-- add an image to show up if your site is searched for if you want
+- add an image to show up if your site is searched for if you want (change from ducks.jpg)
 - edit contact widget info if you want

 2. Decide what sections you want.
 Open `_default/menus`: